PTE for Beginners 2025 PTE Exam Format & Pattern

 This is where your focus and strategy are tested.
 The key to a high score here is not to treat all questions equally.

-1. PTE Reading & Writing: Fill in the Blanks (R&W FIB)
+1. PTE Reading and Writing Fill in the Blanks (R&W FIB)

 2. PTE Reading – Multiple-Choice, Multiple Answer